vlayer-xyz/vlayer/book/src/advanced/prover.md

 # Prover
+vlayer `Prover` contracts are almost the same as regular Solidity smart contracts, with two main differences:

-`Prover` contracts accept data from multiple sources (via features such as [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email proofs](/features/email.html), and [web proofs](/features/web.html)) and allow claims to be proven without exposing all the data on chain.
+- **Access to off-chain data.** `Prover` contracts accept data from multiple sources (via features such as [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email proofs](/features/email.html), and [web proofs](/features/web.html)) and allow claims to be proven without exposing all the data on chain.

+- **Execution environment.** The `Prover` code runs on the [vlayer zkEVM](/appendix/architecture/prover.html) and proofs of computation are later verified by the on-chain `Verifier` contract.
+Unlike the on-chain contract, prover don't have access to the current block.
+It have access to already mined blocks only.
 Under the hood, vlayer generates zero-knowledge proofs of the `Prover` execution.

-## Proving
+## Prover in-depth
-vlayer `Prover` contracts are almost the same as regular Solidity smart contracts.
-The main difference is the environment they run on.
-The `Prover` code runs on the [vlayer zkEVM](/appendix/architecture/prover.html) and proofs of computation are later verified by the on-chain `Verifier` contract.

-Extra features like [teleport](/features/teleport.html) or [time travel](/features/time-travel.html) are only available if the contract inherits from the `Prover` class.
+### Prover parent contract
+Any contract function can be run in prover, but to get access to the additional features listed in the section above, it must inherit from `Prover'.

+### Arguments and returned value
 Arbitrary arguments can be passed to `Prover` functions.
-All arguments are private, while each value returned from the functions becomes public.
+All arguments are private, which means, they are not visible on-chain.
+However, keep in mind, they are visible to the prover server.

+All data returned by functions is public.
+To make an argument public on the chain, return it from the function.

+### Injected values
 Two additional variables may be injected to function body: `web` and `mail`.
 These variables allows to access data like email or web content and use them in the contract logic.

 See the example code below: